gerstudent/algorithms/README.md

 ## About Me

-I am Herman Kichenin, computer science student from Kanada.
+I am Herman Kichenin, computer science student from Canada.
 In my free time I do sports programming and study algorithms.
 I love to explore and learn new algorithms and programming techniques.